A Comprehensive Exploration of Personalized Learning in Smart Education: From Student Modeling to Personalized Recommendations: Student Modeling

+\textbf{Background.} The development of the cognitive diagnostic model is shown in Figure \ref{fig:cog_diag_devel}.
 As a means of assessing psychological attributes, researchers historically employed psychometric methods for the CD task.
-One prevalent method, Class Test Theory (CTT)~\cite{traub1997classical}, is a straightforward approach that diagnoses students with a true score $T$ and random errors $E$, given the observed score $X$:
+One prevalent method, Classical Test Theory (CTT) \cite{traub1997classical}, posits that an observed score $X$ comprises a true score $T$ (representing knowledge mastery, i.e., $\theta$) and random error $E$:

-Here, $T$ represents students' knowledge mastery (i.e., $\theta$), and $E$ is assumed to be noise following a normal distribution, resulting from environmental factors or cognitive states.
-Despite its simplicity and intuitive appeal, CTT has limitations.
-For instance, the actual correlation between knowledge proficiency and observed score is not always linear.
-Moreover, some essential attributes, such as question difficulty and guessing or flipping, are not adequately considered within the framework of CTT.
-Hence, researchers employ another psychological methodology, known as Item Response Theory (IRT)~\cite{embretson2013item}, to provide a more profound model, which is expressed as
+Despite its simplicity, CTT has limitations; for instance, it does not explicitly model key question attributes like difficulty, nor does it naturally handle multiple proficiency dimensions.
+Item Response Theory (IRT) \cite{embretson2013item} provides a more powerful framework by directly modeling the functional relationship between a student's single latent proficiency $\theta_u$ and their probability of correctly answering a question $q^u_i$:

-In this equation, $c^u_i$ represents the guessing parameter, indicating to what extent students can correctly guess the answer to the question $q_i^u$. $a^u_i$ and $b^u_i$ represent the question's discrimination and difficulty, respectively.
-Due to its comprehensiveness, the IRT model became the cornerstone of the development of CDMs.
-Several subsequent methods consider it their backbone for constructing precise and reliable cognitive diagnoses.
+Here, $c_i$, $a_i$, and $b_i$ are the item parameters representing the question's guessability, discrimination, and difficulty, respectively.
+The foundational IRT model was later extended to multidimensional settings.
+Multidimensional Item Response Theory (MIRT) \cite{reckase2009multidimensional} models proficiency as a vector $\boldsymbol{\theta}_u$ and defines the response probability as a function of a linear combination of the proficiencies, often as $p(a^u_i = 1|\boldsymbol{\theta}_u, q^u_i) = f(a_i, b_i, \boldsymbol{\theta}_u, \textbf{w}_i)$, where $\textbf{w}_i$ is a vector weighting the relevance of each concept to question $i$.
+The Q-matrix can be viewed as a logical and binary precursor or special case of these weight vectors.
+Building on MIRT, more complex models, such as the Graded Response Model (GRM), were developed to handle polytomous (multi-level) responses.

 Later, as neural network technology gained prominence, the effectiveness of CD tasks in predicting student outcomes achieved notable levels.
-Nevertheless, this progress also resulted in a reduction in interpretability~\cite{liang2021explaining}.
+Nevertheless, this progress also resulted in a reduction in interpretability \cite{liang2021explaining}.
 Researchers are currently concentrating on the challenge of preserving high accuracy in forecasting student performance while simultaneously enhancing the interpretability of the models.